Did you know that there can be a correlation between dizzy spells and eating? Turns out that the gut and vertigo go hand in hand!

 Eating a food that triggers a migraine episode or Meniere’s attack can set you back for days to weeks.

-Food allergies and food sensitivities can both play a role when it comes to your gut and vertigo.
+Food allergies and food sensitivities, including alcohol, can both play a role when it comes to your gut and vertigo.
 Most testing is limited and only capable of detecting food allergies.

 I personally have been tested, but some of the foods I’m “sensitive” to did not show up as “allergies,” since they were just “food sensitivities.”